Updated on 5/15/2020 to clarify:

 As a best practice for winning disputes, make sure your clients sign the contract (with the cancellation clause) before a payment is made.
-The HoneyBook proposal (which combines your proposed services, contract and invoice in one file) helps guarantee your customers follow this industry standard best practice of signing first and paying second.
+HoneyBook’s proposal software (which combines your proposed services, contract and invoice in one file) helps guarantee your customers follow this industry standard best practice of signing first and paying second.
+START FREE TRIAL

 How to avoid disputes: Tips on communicating with customers

 Encourage Them to #RescheduleDontCancel